tmpreston/docs-2/docs/api/application.md

 ### use_jwt_authentication_with_config

-Enables JWT authentication with custom configuration
+Enables JWT authentication with custom configuration.

 **Input:** `JwtBearerOptions -> unit`